Intro

 Vaccination

-Pneumococcal vaccination - Prevnar13 followed by Pneumovax23 two months later
+Pneumococcal vaccination - Prevnar (PCV) 13 or 15, followed by Pneumovax23 two months later (watch this space: PCV20 may replace the above in 2026).

 Shingles - non-live vaccine now available (Shingrix)